-7. Interpretation
+10. Interpretation

-Interpretation services at Conference meetings will be provided in English, French, Spanish, Arabic, Chinese, German, Russian and, in certain cases, Japanese.
-Interpretation from Portuguese will also operate in tripartite meetings.
+Interpretation services at Conference meetings are provided in English, French, Spanish, Arabic, Chinese, German, Russian and, in certain cases, Japanese.
+Interpretation from Portuguese is also available in tripartite meetings.

-8. Participation
+11. Participation

 Composition of delegations

 Delegations to the International Labour Conference are composed of four delegates: two Government delegates, one delegate representing the Employers and one delegate representing the Workers (Constitution, article 3(1)).